Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Carrot

-Like apples, carrots can help your dog maintain good dental hygiene.
-They also contain lots of vitamin A, potassium, fiber, and a host of other vitamins and minerals.
+Like apples, carrots are great natural treat options for your dog.
+They contain carotenoids, potassium, fiber, and a host of other vitamins and minerals.

-Carrots can be fed raw, or they can even be frozen and fed as an edible chew toy.
+Carrots can be fed raw, or they can even be frozen and fed as edible chew toys (under your supervision).
 Their natural sweetness makes them appealing to dogs.

-They contain just 41 calories per 100 grams of carrot.
+They contain just 41 calories per 100 grams.

 This sweet, natural food is often overlooked as a dog treat.
-But it is packed with fiber and contains lots of vitamin C and K.
+But it is packed with fiber, vitamins, and antioxidants.

-You need to remove the core, but eating this fruit can help improve your dog’s immune system and digestive system.
+You need to remove the seeds and core, but eating this fruit can help improve your dog’s immune system and digestive system.

 A serving of 100 grams of pear contains approximately 60 calories, so it is not too high in calories either.